 \subsection{C. Classification Performance}

-In order to show the superiority of the proposed deep models, we randomly select \(1\%\) of the available labeled samples for training for both the Salinas Valley and University of Pavia data while \(10\%\) for the Indian Pines data, respectively.
+In order to show the superiority of the proposed deep models, we randomly select \(1\%\) of the available labeled samples for training for both the Salinas Valley and University of Pavia data sets while \(10\%\) for the Indian Pines data set, respectively.
 And the remaining samples are used for testing.
-For SVM, 2-D CNN, SaLSTM, and SaCL2DNN, the number of components after conducting PCA on the original data is set as 1.
-As for 3-D CNN, SSLSTMs, SSCL2DNN and SSCL3DNN, 10 components are preserved.